 Instructions

-- COMBINE: Add the butter, sugar, salt, and water to a medium-sized saucepan over medium heat and bring to a boil.
+- Add the butter, sugar, salt, and water to a medium pot over medium heat and bring to a boil.
 Stir occasionally.
 Once boiling, cook for 1 full minute while stirring frequently.

-- BOIL: After 1 minute, turn the heat down to medium low and simmer for 5 minutes, stirring frequently.
-Remove from heat, let stand for 5 minutes and then stir in extract, adding to taste (Add slowly, starting with 1 teaspoon — it's always easy to add more!).
+- After 1 minute, turn heat to medium low and simmer for 5 minutes, stirring frequently.
+Remove from heat, let stand for 5 minutes, then stir in extract, adding to taste (Add slowly, starting with 1 teaspoon—it’s always easy to add more!).

 Video